 Does your business need to address complex workflows that require advanced solutions?

-Most small to mid sized businesses will not require complex workflows or can address minor issues with an integrated app, making QuickBooks the ideal solution.
-For larger companies with sizable operations pairing QuickBooks with Method for advanced, customizable workflow automation is an excellent choice.
+Most small-to-mid-sized businesses don’t require complex workflows or can address minor issues with an integrated app, which makes QuickBooks the ideal solution.
+For larger companies with sizable operations, pairing QuickBooks with Method for advanced, customizable workflow automation is an excellent choice.

 How much time do you want to spend training your staff (or yourself) on learning to use the platform?

-Businesses that do not want to spend a lot of time onboarding staff will benefit from the user-friendly and intuitive interface offered by QuickBooks.
-There are also plenty of tutorials on how to use QuickBooks as well as ProAdvisors to help you.
+Businesses that do not want to spend a lot of time onboarding staff benefit from the user-friendly and intuitive interface offered by QuickBooks.
+There are also plenty of tutorials on how to use QuickBooks, as well as ProAdvisors to help you.

 When to use each

-QuickBooks is the best solution if you are self-employed or a small to midsize business with standard accounting needs.
-At its affordable price point and ability to scale with third-party apps, it’s an all-around tool that serves most, if not all, of your needs.
+QuickBooks is the best solution if you are self-employed or a small-to-midsize business with standard accounting needs.
+At its affordable price point and ability to scale with third-party apps, it’s a well-rounded tool that serves your needs.
 Because it’s easy to learn and jump into, you can quickly use its features without spending a lot of time on training.

-If you’re a larger business with complex workflows in manufacturing, wholesaling, or distribution, then Method is a great tool to enhance your QuickBooks account to offer similar features to NetSuite.
+If you’re a larger business with complex workflows in manufacturing, wholesaling, or distribution, then Method is a great tool to enhance your QuickBooks account and leverage similar features to NetSuite.

 If you currently use QuickBooks but are considering NetSuite, first explore what apps like Method can do to add the functionality you need.